Dilation properties of measurable Schur multipliers and Fourier multipliers: Dilatation of Fourier multipliers

-We let $\tau_M$ denote the dual weight on $M= \G\underset{\alpha}{\rtimes} G$, for which we refer to \cite{Takesaki} (see pages 248-249 and page 61 in this reference).
+We let $\tau_M$ denote the dual weight on $M= \G\rtimes_\alpha G$, for which we refer to \cite[p.
+61, p.
+248-249]{Takesaki}.
 The action $\alpha$ considered in the present paper is trace preserving hence the n.s.f. weight $\tau_M$ is actually a trace.
-Indeed it follows from Theorem X.1.17 in \cite{Takesaki} that the modular group of $\tau_M$ acts trivially on $\pi(M)$ and on $J(VN(G))$.
+Indeed it follows from in \cite[Theorem X.1.17]{Takesaki} that the modular group of $\tau_M$ acts trivially on $\pi(M)$ and on $J(VN(G))$.

-We now recall a construction which is a slight variant of the one given in Section 10 of the book \cite{Takesaki}.
+We now recall a construction which is a slight variant of the one given in \cite[Section X]{Takesaki}.
 Let $\KG$ be the vector space of all compactly supported $\sigma$-strongly*-continuous $\G$-valued functions on $G$.
 For all $F,F'\in\KG $, we define $F*F'\in\KG$ and $F^\sharp \in\KG$ by

 Then for any $F\in\KG$, we define $T_F^\alpha\in \G$ by

 We let $\mathcal{B}\subset \G$ denote the $*$-subalgebra of all $T_F^\alpha$, for $F\in \KG$.